 1. Get the best student loans for your circumstances.

 Start with the Free Application for Federal Student Aid (FAFSA).
 After you complete the paperwork and it is accepted and assessed, you’ll know if you’re eligible for federal loans and if the amount is enough or you’ll need to explore private student loans.

 Be aware that private loans have higher interest rates and less attractive repayment terms than their federal counterparts.
-“Only consider them after exhausting every other option,” says Jacqueline Moreno, Director of College Access Initiatives for the Illinois Student Assistance Commission.
+“Only consider them after exhausting every other option,” says Jacqueline Moreno, Chief Service Officer for the Illinois Student Assistance Commission.

-You may be entitled to scholarships, grants, internships and employer tuition remission—free money that can reduce the amount you need to borrow.
+You may be entitled to scholarships, grants, internships and employer tuition remission.
+That’s free money that can help reduce the amount you need to borrow.
 Contact your university for more information on such programs.

 Find out more about the distinctions between federal and private loans as well as key questions to ask yourself about your college loan needs to help you make an informed decision.

 Just because you’re awarded a large loan doesn’t mean you should accept the full amount.
 “The biggest mistake students make when planning for college and deciding how much to borrow is ignoring the return on investment,” Moreno says.